 Private clinics, such as the British Hernia Centre and the London Hernia Centre, perform mesh surgery under a local anesthetic.
 The operation is usually completed in a day, and they recommend that deskbound patients return to work after a few days.

-However, at some institutions, mesh is recommended in less than 1 per cent of patients with groin hernia (Surg Cl of N Amer, 1993; 73(3): 513).
+However, at some institutions, the mesh is recommended in less than 1 percent of patients with groin hernia (Surg Cl of N Amer, 1993; 73(3): 513).